 Theoretical Basis for COMS-AIRS/IASI Inter-calibration Algorithm for GSICS

-Dohyoung Kim (KMA)
+Dohyeong Kim (KMA)

 Version: 1.00 (2014.4.30.)

 Introduction

 The Global Space-based Inter-Calibration System (GSICS) aims to inter-calibrate a diverse range of satellite instruments to produce corrections ensuring their data are consistent, allowing them to be used to produce globally homogeneous products for environmental monitoring.
 Although these instruments operate on different technologies for different applications, their inter-calibration can be based on common principles: Observations are collocated, transformed, compared and analysed to produce calibration correction functions, transforming the observations to common references.
 To ensure the maximum consistency and traceability, it is desirable to base all the inter-calibration algorithms on common principles, following a hierarchical approach, described here.